dbennell/citizen-radio/README.md

 ## 🔧 Command Line Options

-- `npm start --video your_video_id`: Start with a specific YouTube video ID
+- `node start --video your_video_id`: Start with a specific YouTube video ID
-- `npm start --uptime 4`: Run for 4 hours then stop
+- `node start --uptime 4`: Run for 4 hours then stop
-- `npm start --uptime-mode cycle`: Complete the current content cycle before stopping
+- `node start --uptime-mode cycle`: Complete the current content cycle before stopping
-- `npm start --debug`: Enable debug mode with verbose logging
+- `node start --debug`: Enable debug mode with verbose logging
-- `npm start --stream-mode local`: Run in local mode without streaming
+- `node start --stream-mode local`: Run in local mode without streaming
+- `node start --analyze`: Run the audio analyzer to evaluate mood and energy for all MP3 files in the music directory
+- `node start --analyze --music-dir /path/to/music`: Analyze audio files in a specific directory

 ## 📁 Project Structure